glynawe/awe/awe.md

 - external reference procedures must be written in C;
 - Awe source files can be run though the C preprocessor.

-Flaws:

-- The integer expressions in subarray designators are passed by value, but they should be passed by name.
-See section 7.3.2.3 of the Language Description.
-(However, a program that is affected by this would have to be quite unusual.)

-Aside for the above flaw, these differences should only affect the validity of programs that declare procedure formal parameters or rely on an exact representation of System/360 floating-point math.
+These differences should only affect the validity of programs that declare procedure formal parameters or rely on an exact representation of System/360 floating-point math.
 The differences exist for the sake of compatibility with Linux and GCC and backwards-compatibility with